Refrigerator car: "Depression Baby"

-During the 1930s, the North American Car Company produced a one-of-a-kind, four-wheeled ice bunker reefer intended to serve the needs of specialized shippers who did not generate sufficient product to fill a full-sized refrigerator car.
+During the 1930s, the North American Car Company produced a one-of-a-kind, four-wheeled ice-bunker reefer intended to serve the needs of specialized shippers who did not generate enough product to fill a full-sized refrigerator car.
 NADX #10000 was a 22 ft-long, all-steel car that resembled the forty-and-eights used in Europe during World War I. The prototype weighed 13.5 ST and was outfitted with a 1500 lb ice bunker at each end.
 The car was leased to Hormel and saw service between Chicago, Illinois and the southern United States.
-The concept failed to gain acceptance with eastern railroads and no additional units were built.
+The concept failed to gain acceptance with eastern railroads, and no additional units were built.

 Dry ice

 The Santa Fe Refrigerator Despatch (SFRD) briefly experimented with dry ice as a cooling agent in 1931.
 The compound was readily available and seemed like an ideal replacement for frozen water.
 Dry ice melts at -109 °F (versus 32 °F for conventional ice) and was twice as effective thermodynamically.
 Overall weight was reduced as the need for brine and water was eliminated.
 While the higher cost of dry ice was certainly a drawback, logistical issues in loading long lines of cars efficiently prevented it from gaining acceptance over conventional ice.
-Worst of all, it was found that dry ice can adversely affect the color and flavor of certain foods if placed too closely to them.
+Worst of all, it was found that dry ice can adversely affect the color and flavor of certain foods if placed too close to them.

 Hopper cars

-In 1969, the Northern Pacific Railroad ordered a number of modified covered hopper cars from American Car and Foundry for transporting perishable food in bulk.
+In 1969, the Northern Pacific Railroad ordered some modified covered hopper cars from American Car and Foundry for transporting perishable food in bulk.
 The 55 ft-long cars were blanketed with a layer of insulation, equipped with roof hatches for loading, and had centerflow openings along the bottom for fast discharge.
-A mechanical refrigeration unit was installed at each end of the car, where sheet metal ducting forced cool air into the cargo compartments.
+A mechanical refrigeration unit was installed at each end of the car, with sheet-metal ducting forcing cool air into the cargo compartments.

-The units, rated at 100 ST capacity (more than twice that of the largest conventional refrigerator car of the day) were economical to load and unload, as no secondary packaging was required.
+The units, rated at 100 ST capacity (more than twice that of the largest conventional refrigerator car of the day), were economical to load and unload, as no secondary packaging was required.
 Apples, carrots, onions, and potatoes were transported in this manner with moderate success.
-Oranges, on the other hand, tended to burst under their own weight, even after wooden baffles were installed to better distribute the load.
-The Santa Fe Railway leased 100 of the hoppers from ACF, and in April 1972 purchased 100 new units, known as "Conditionaire" cars.
+Oranges, on the other hand, tended to burst under their own weight, even after wooden baffles were installed to distribute the load better.
+The Santa Fe Railway leased 100 of the hoppers from ACF, and in April 1972, purchased 100 new units, known as "Conditionaire" cars.

-The cars' irregular, orange-colored outer surface (though darker than the standard AT&SF yellow-orange used on reefers) tended to collect dirt easily, and proved difficult to clean.
+The cars' irregular, orange-colored outer surface (though darker than the standard AT&SF yellow-orange used on reefers) tended to collect dirt easily and proved difficult to clean.
 Santa Fe eventually relegated the cars to more typical, non-refrigerated applications.